The Obama/Clinton/Kerry Model of Foreign Policy Malfeasance

 A few notable Democrats concur with Ambassador Ford’s assessment that al-Qa'ida is coming back strong, even though they have underwritten Obama’s foreign policy.

-Obama’s former secretary of state, Hillary Clinton, recently affirmed the worldwide resurgence of al-Qa'ida: “Whether they call themselves al Qaeda or Boko Haram or Ansar al Sharia, they are all part of the same global jihadist movement.”
+Obama’s former secretary of state, Hillary Clinton, herself a model of foreign policy malfeasance, recently affirmed the worldwide resurgence of al-Qa'ida: “Whether they call themselves al Qaeda or Boko Haram or Ansar al Sharia, they are all part of the same global jihadist movement.”
 Obama’s moronic National Security Advisor, Susan Rice, claimed this week, “Core al-Qa'ida is diminished, but its affiliates and offshoots increasingly threaten the United States…” Even Sen. Dianne Feinstein observed, “I know they will come after us if they can.
 I see the intelligence.
 Terror is not down in the world, it is up – both deaths and injuries in many, many different places.
 Al-Qa'ida has metastasized.”
 (Fro the record, according to a recent Rand report, Since 2008, terrorist attacks have increased nine fold.)

 So, what exactly is Obama’s strategy?

-Apparently he thinks our foreign policy, which was a disaster under Hillary Clinton, is in better hands with John Kerry.
+Apparently he thinks our foreign policy, which was a disaster under Clinton, is in better hands with John Kerry.
 Indeed, they are the sole members of each other’s mutual admiration society.